LRI-2020/markdown-challenge/ReadMe.md

 ### A funny story

 Well I am a really clumsy person.
-Some years ago, I managed to let a knife fell on the foot of my husband ...
-That was hopefully not a so serious injury but still, we had to go to the emergency.
+Some years ago, I managed to let a knife fell on the foot of my husband (by accident, I swear :grimacing:) That was hopefully not a so serious injury but still, we had to go to the emergency.
 The doctor and nurses were really laughing at us.
 We are still married today so I suppose he is not too much resentful about that...

 #### TL;DR